 REI Adventures are multi-day group trips, usually involving hiking and other outdoor activities, led by professional full-time guides.
 The pre-paid price includes hotel and most of the meals.

 The Flight on Air New Zealand

 We flew in from Los Angeles to Auckland, NZ, then connected to Christchurch, the largest city in the South island.

 For the long flight, New Zealand Airlines had something called a “Skycouch” where you can buy the whole row and have it to you and your travel companion, or just to yourself.
 The front of the chair folds up, and they give you a thin “mattress” so you can actually lie down, although with your legs bent.

 We got a big kick out of this!
 But for two people, it was pretty cramped and we didn’t get great sleep to be honest.
 I think we were better off on the flight home when we had the exit row.
 But we still had fun with the novelty of it.
 If you’re travelling alone or with a child, the Skycouch is a great option.

 Day Zero: On Our Own in Christchurch

 We landed in the morning and proceeded to our hotel in Christchurch.
 This was the only day of our trip that was not an official part of the official REI itinerary (although they did recommend a hotel).
 We were on our own.

 We checked into our hotel near the airport, the Commodore Hotel Christchurch.
 It was clean and better than expected for a small airport-adjacent hotel

 Downtown Christchurch turned out to be charming and delightfully walkable, with many free things to do there.
 See my article, Fun Things to Do in a Day in Christchurch, NZ.

 Day 1: Meeting the Group / Devils Punchbowl / Pancake Rocks

 On the first official day of our REI trip, we met the other travelers and our guides in the hotel lobby in the morning.
 There was a mix of folks of all ages, from a newlywed couple to a retired couple, plus single folks.
-There were thirteen travelers total in our group, not counting the guides.
+There were thirteen travelers total in our group including the two guides.